Since 1971, Paul has rented and owned real estate in Taiwan, Thailand, and the United States.

 Finally, when a person is renting, he or she is not building up any equity as a homeowner is doing.
 When a homeowner makes a mortgage payment, he is paying off his loan and adding to the equity that he has in a home.
 The tenant's monthly rent in most cases is only helping the homeowner build up equity.

-In either 2021 or 2022, I will most probably be relocating back to the United States.
+I will most probably relocate back to the United States sometime soon.
 Based on my age and financial situation, I will be renting since there are more advantages for me doing that.

 © 2020 Paul Richard Kuehn